percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

         Check out our [documentation](docs.percona.com/everest//administer/api_rbac.html#changes-in-the-percona-everest-apis) for in-depth details on the Breaking API changes.

+=== "Operator upgrades"

     ### Improved multiple operator upgrades

     Starting with Percona Everest 1.2.0, it's important to note that due to limitations with the [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/), it is now required to upgrade all database operators concurrently with their components across any namespace.
 The upgrade process can be accomplished using our intuitive UI.

     Before initiating the upgrade process, Percona Everest provides a comprehensive list of tasks that must be completed to ensure a seamless transition of your clusters to the next version of the database operators.

 ## New features